twocentstudios/twocentstudios.github.com/_posts/2016-10-10-transforming-images-into-music.markdown

 ### UI

 At the time of this writing, I haven't tackled any of the UI yet.
-The most I've done is pop up a `UIImagePickerController` to facilitate my own tranform plugin development.
+The most I've done is pop up a `UIImagePickerController` to facilitate my own transform plugin development.

 My goal for a shippable UI is pretty simple.
 An image picker that allows easy sampling of different images from the camera roll.
 Once the user selects the image, a video is produced for sharing that contains the song playing over the image.
 Alternately, since they'll be available anyway, the user can choose to export the mp3 or MIDI file.